To license this work for editorial, creative, or other uses, click on the OZMO logo above.

 Exhibit Title: Reconstructing War Weary Northern Uganda

-Northern Uganda now enjoys peace after suffering decades of conflict spurred by Joseph Kony's Lord's Resistance Army.
+Northern Uganda enjoys relative peace after suffering decades of conflict spurred by Joseph Kony's Lord's Resistance Army.
 Nearly 1.4 million people were impacted by kidnapping, property destruction and killing.
-Three years ago, with Kony run into the Congo jungle, refugees from bleak internally Displaced Person (IDP) camps began returning to their hamlets, and Kony's abducted child soldiers began trickling home.
+With Kony run into the Congo jungle, refugees from bleak Displaced Person (IDP) camps began returning to their hamlets, and Kony's abducted child soldiers began trickling home.

-In March 2012, I documented reconstruction, spurred by public and private foreign investment.
-My initial focus was U.S. AID's $500 million rural infrastructure project, NUDEIL, that is drilling wells, building gravel roads, and constructing schools.
+In March 2012, I documented reconstruction through U.S. AID's $50 million rural infrastructure project, NUDEIL -- drilling wells and building schools and gravel roads.
 Implemented by Winrock International, NUDEIL collaborates with local governments, and emphasizes using local labor (rather than machinery), to provide impoverished farmers with needed cash.

 Make Comment/View Comments